javrasya/django-river/README.rst

 That's it.
-Whenever your new model object is saved, it's state field will be initialized according to given meta data about workflow. ``approve`` methods is injected into your model objects.
+Whenever your new model object is saved, it's state field will be initialized according to given meta data about workflow. ``proceed`` methods is injected into your model objects.
 The object will be in next state if the given user is authorized to do that transaction.
 When there is two destination states available from current state, ``next_state`` must be given to the function.
 If there is only one state can be at, no needs to give it; ``django-river`` will detect it.

 Usage for End User
 ------------------

 1. Define your states.
 2. Define your state transitions.
-3. Define your approvement meta which contains permissions and groups authorization for transitions.
-Approvement order is also given here.
+3. Define your proceeding metas which contains permissions and groups authorization for transitions.
+Proceeding order is also given here.

 .. note::
    There must be only one initial state candidate for your workflow scenarios.
 Because ``django-river`` is gonna try to detect it and initialize your objects workflow path.
 If there are more than one initial state, ``django-river`` will raise ``RiverException(error_code=3)`` which is ``MULTIPLE_INITIAL_STATE`` error.